VRConservation/vance_cv/intro.md

 The world's biodiversity is threatened by multiple factors, making conservation work a challenging prospect:

 🖐️ Conservation is challenging at best, exacerbated by climate change and multiple resource demands.
-It requires a multidisciplinary approach that taxes any organization's capacity.
+It requires a multidisciplinary approach that taxes any organization's capacity.<br>
 🖐️ Conservation organizations rarely have the time or capacity to measure success and incorporate learning into their project implementation.
-Data generation, management, and analysis are increasingly important but challenging.
+Data generation, management, and analysis are increasingly important but challenging.<br>
 🖐️ Solutions for geospatial analysis, collaborative leadership, and communications are not geared toward conservation organizations.

 ## Value Proposition